marcalboix/GettingAndCleaningData/Codebook.md

  - LAYING: subject was laying down during the test

 ###Measures columns
-Mean: refers as a mean of all obs. for the same subject/activity from the source file.
+Mean: refers as a mean of all obs. for the same subject/activity from the source file.<br>
 Time/Freq: refers as a "Time domain" measure or "Frequency domain" measure.
 - MeanTimeBodyAccMeanX
 - MeanTimeBodyAccMeanY